Fundamentals of supply and demand

 Impact of supply and demand on financial assets

-The offer and the demand They directly affect the prices of assets such as stocks, bonds, and currencies, influencing profitability and investment risk.
+The offer and the demand they directly affect the prices of assets such as stocks, bonds and currencies, influencing profitability and investment risk.

-Operating under free competition
+Operation under free competition

 This competition allows prices to quickly and efficiently reflect available information, providing clear signals for resource allocation.